We Offer Complete Pet Dental Care

 Case 2

-We removed several badly infected teeth and sutured his gums and he will be much healthier and his mouth will not be painful.
+We removed several badly infected teeth and sutured his gums, and he will be much healthier and his mouth will not be painful.
 We advised his owners that he will most likely need to have his teeth cleaned at least once a year in the future because his periodontal disease has been so painful.